 The country’s sharp-cut topography has noticeably affected the communications, which are dominated by a north-south main line.
 The railway network, which covers 2,500 km, is low in capacity and electrified only in certain parts.
 The most important railway junction is Thessaloniki.
 The road network underwent a significant expansion during the junction period 1967–74 and in 2009 covered 117,500 km.

 The large number of islands and a poor road network in the coastal zone make shipping important.
 The largest trading port is Eleusis, followed by Thessaloniki, Piraeus and Volos.
 Important for domestic shipping is the 21 m wide and 8 m deep Corinth Canal, which intersects the Corinthian nose.
 The number of car ferry lines is constantly increasing.
 Greece has nine international airports and an extensive domestic flight.
-Based on rankings by Countryaah, Athens is an important center of air traffic in southeastern Europe.
+Based on rankings by Countryaah that ranks all European countries, Athens is an important center of air traffic in southeastern Europe.

 Italy has 20,200 km of railways (2014), of which 12,500 km is electrified, and most of it is operated by the Italian state railways, FS (Ferrovie dello Stato).
 To a lesser extent, private railway companies are responsible for the operation.
 The rail network is the densest in the north around the major industrial cities.